grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

     :::warning

-    Make sure to replace `<your chosen namespace>` with the name you have chosen.
+    Make sure that you have replaced `<your chosen namespace>` with the name you have chosen, e.g.:

+    `export NAMESPACE="fred"`

     :::